dankupfer/dn-server/README.md

 - Each WebSocket connection maintains its own conversation history
 - Disconnect and reconnect to start a fresh conversation
 - Check server logs for conversation history size

+**Demo without Gemini access:**
+- Enable mock mode by setting `useMockMode: true` in start_session message
+- Mock mode returns 4 random canned responses with 1-2 second simulated delay
+- Perfect for demos behind corporate proxies or without API keys
+- Audio is received but not transcribed (displays placeholder text)
+- Mock responses include: 'That's interesting, tell me more about it', 'I see, can you elaborate on that?', etc.

 ### TypeScript Errors